Killing of Jason Corbett: In popular culture

 A Netflix documentary regarding Corbett's death, titled A Deadly American Marriage, was released on 9 May 2025.
 As well as featuring Corbett's children, both Tom Martens and Molly Martens Corbett were interviewed for the documentary.
 A scene in the documentary shows Alan Martin, who was the assistant District Attorney of Davidson County, theorizing that on the night in question Molly Martens attempted to stage a domestic incident with her parents as witnesses, with the intent to allow her to apply for a domestic violence protective order and thus file a legal application for emergency custody of Jack and Sarah Corbett.

+A Deadly American Marriage was later nominated for the 'Outstanding Crime & Justice Documentary' award at the 2026 Emmy Awards.

+Viewership

+According to data from Showlabs, A Deadly American Marriage ranked fourth on Netflix in the United States during the week of 12–18 May 2025.